 What Are the Symptoms of ADHD?

 While having some inattention here and there is completely normal in children and adults at times, ADHD is more intense and frequent.
 ADHD can end up interfering with a person’s school, work, and overall life.
-Some of the common symptom categories of ADHD include:
+Some of the common symptom categories of ADHD include difficulty focusing, impulsive behavior, and hyperactivity.

 Specific signs and symptoms include: